Nayan-Chaturvedi/ChaiAurCode/README.md

 ## Lecture 24: Control flow

-- In if statement, if the condition is true then only code will execude for if statement
+- In if statement, if the condition is true then only code will execute for if statement
-- If statment will be having comparison statement
+- If statement will be having comparison statement
 - Following are the comparator operators checking:
 - Less then < ➜ Example: 10 < 20 ➜ check 10 is less then 20, yes it is, so output: true
-- Greated then >
+- Greater then >
 - Less then and equal to <=
 - greater then and equal to >=
-- Equal to ==, note single operator is assignmnet operator, Example: const isLoggedIn = true, means true is assigned to isLoggedIn, but here == is comparison operator
+- Equal to ==, note single operator is assignment operator, Example: const isLoggedIn = true, means true is assigned to isLoggedIn, but here == is comparison operator
-- Not Eqaul != ➜ 3 !=2 ➜ -ve checking ➜ 3 is not equal to 2 ➜ output: true
+- Not Equal != ➜ 3 !=2 ➜ -ve checking ➜ 3 is not equal to 2 ➜ output: true
 - === will check the type and value, it is strict equality check
 - !== It will do -ve type and value checking
 - else is conditional code, it will executed either if statement or else statement
 - Scope is counted in curly braces {}
-- var scope is compltely global, it means, it accessable outside {} as well
+- var scope is completely global, it means, it accessible outside {} as well
 - **&& :** and condition will check both left and right condition
 - **Example:** Do you need to buy phone and cover ➜ yes
 - If any of the condition is wrong in &&, the block will not get executed